 - Cooler: It’s hard to beat drinking a cool beverage back at camp after a long hike.
 Having a cooler also gives you a lot more options for cooking at camp, allowing you to bring along veggies, eggs, etc.

 - Water storage: Sometimes you may not have access to clean drinking water at camp, so filling up a 2-gallon water tank before you leave home (or civilization) will keep you hydrated during those times.

 - Pots + pans: This is the kind of thing you can bring from home, but I have a separate camp set so I’m not dinging up my nice home ones.
-These are also a little more compact than my ones at home.
+These are also much more lightweight and easier to pack.

-- Drink bottle: These are some good, rugged options for around camp.
-The Hydroflask is my favorite drink bottle ever, it keeps my water cool, and you won’t get any plastic taste like from other bottles.
+- Reusable Water bottle: This Hydro Flask is my favorite water bottle ever!
+It keeps my water cool, isn’t terribly heavy, and you won’t get any plastic taste like from other bottles.

-- Thermos: A Stanley thermos a great way to keep your coffee warm for an extended period of time.
+- Thermos: A reusable coffee thermos a great way to keep your coffee warm for an extended period of time.
 If I need my coffee to go, this is my preferred method.

 - Cutting knife: This is a nice camp-inspired cutting knife.
 Good for just about anything.

 - Cutting board: Just bring one from home.

 - Cooking utensils: This set is nice for camping, and the foldable handles means they don’t take up as much space.
 Alternatively, just bring some from home.

 - Coffee kit: This Stanley pour-over makes camp coffee easy.
 Just sit it on top of a mug or thermos and voila!

 - Camp Kitchen Sink: More established campgrounds (like some found in national parks) may have communal sinks, but many don’t.
 This is a nice, portable sink to help wash your dishes at camp.